 Another thing to consider is the cost of ownership.
 First, of course, is the initial cost of the boat.
 You also have to consider the cost of a tow vehicle and tow equipment.
 The boat and the trailer are usually well over 3,000 pounds, so you require a vehicle that can handle that.
 There are also ongoing costs you will have to consider including fuel, insurance, repairs, and upkeep costs.
 Additionally, consider any upgrades or add-ons you might be making and add those costs as well in preparation for when they take place.

 Safety and Legal Considerations

 Before boat financing, it is important to keep in mind the safety and legal requirements in your state.
 Each state has different requirements, so ensure you are looking at the information that is relevant to you.
 For instance, you will generally require some sort of license or boating safety certification.
 Your boat will likely have to be registered, you will require safety equipment, such as life jackets and fire extinguishers, and must comply to federal and state guidelines.

 Storage should be on the list of things to prepare for before buying your first fishing boat.
 In some areas, storage facilities are around every corner.
 In others, you might not have as many options.
 Some people store their boats on their property, while others pay for storage at a local storage facility or marina.
 It is worth your time to explore your storage options before you buy.
 This could add a significant cost to owning a boat and could add a lot of work if you keep it at home.

 New vs. Used

-Contact us and find out how Southeast Financial can help protect your investment today!
+Contact us and find out how Southeast Financial can help you get the best boat loan rate possible!